-Unlike optical images, targets in SAR images do not have clear edges.
-To extract edges, it is first necessary to segment targets from noisy background, and then detect edges of the segmented targets.
+Unlike in optical images, targets in SAR images do not have clear edges.
+To detect edges, it is first necessary to segment targets from noisy background, and then detect edges of the segmented targets.
 In Figure 1, we present a block-diagram of our edge detection procedure.
-Since the radar reflection varies from chip to chip, we first equalize the intensity of the image to be in the interval from 0 to 1, by using a histogram equalization operator.
+Since the radar reflection varies from chip to chip, we first equalize the intensity of the image to be in the interval from 0 to 1, by using the standard histogram equalization method [15].
+Histogram equalization modifies the dynamic range and contrast of an image by employing a monotonic, non-linear mapping which re-assigns the intensity values of pixels in the input image, such that the output image contains a uniform distribution of intensities.
 Then, to the equalized image chip, we apply a mean filter, which reduces the image noise level.
 The "smoothed" image is then roughly segmented with a predefined threshold $\theta_1$ .
 As output, we obtain a roughly segmented target with pixel values larger than $\theta_1$ .
 Next, the median of this target is calculated.
 The median, denoted as $\theta_2$ , is used as a threshold for the subsequent fine-target segmentation.
-After the fine-target segmentation, target edges are detected by using the standard Sobel filter, and then dilated with a $d_2 \times d_2$ box.
+From our experiments, the median is more appropriate as a threshold than the mean of target pixel values, because the mean can be strongly influenced by extremely high pixel values, larger than $\theta_1$ , that are usually noise artifacts.
+After the fine-target segmentation, target edges are detected by using the standard Sobel filter [15], and then dilated with a $d_2 \times d_2$ box.
 In Figure 2, we depict an example of the outlined edge-detection procedure for a T72 target.
 In our experiments, we set the parameters to the following values: $\theta_1 = 0.8$ and $d_2 = 2$ .